Form REG 262, Vehicle/Vessel Transfer and Reassignment

 Where Can I Get a REG 262 Form?

 The Vehicle/Vessel Transfer and Reassignment Form is not available online due to its printing on security paper and this is necessary to make it compliant with federal odometer disclosure regulations.
-To obtain Form REG 262, call the DMV's Automated Telephone Service at 1-800-777-0133 and a form will be mailed to you.
+To obtain Form REG 262, visit your local DMV office to pick up a free copy.

 Related California DMV Forms: